 Students accepted into M.Ed.
 Only will not need to take the Student Teaching and Seminar.
-However, they must take ED585 Student Research Capstone and pass background check for New Hampshire and any state they have lived in in the past 5 years.
+However, they must take ED585 Student Research Capstone and pass background check for New Hampshire.

 Certification Only

 Students pursuing Teacher Certification without a degree will need to meet all requirements for enrollment in the teaching certification program.
 Total number of credits for "Certification Only" may vary.
 Students pursing only certification may submit their bachelor's degree transcript for consideration of transfer credits.